dotnet/wpf/roadmap.md

 -	Is not a new feature request

 #### About non-code PRs
-We are committed to a 72 hour (3 working days) turn around on triaging and responding to new non-code PRs filed on Github starting July 10th.
+We are committed to a 72 hour (3 working days) turn around on triaging and responding to new non-code PRs filed on GitHub.
 These are PRs for documentations bugs, documentation enhancements or a general question not related to source code issues/bugs.

 ### COMMUNITY CALLS
-We will host a WPF segment in the existing [WinUI community calls](https://github.com/microsoft/microsoft-ui-xaml#winui-community-calls "WinUI community calls") once every two months (beginning in July 2020).In these calls we’ll discuss the WPF roadmap, our status and your feedback.
+We will host WPF community calls in the existing WinUI calls and will try to do them every two months .
+In these calls we’ll discuss the WPF roadmap, our status and your feedback.

-### RESOURCING STATUS
-Our team’s management has approved additional resourcing needs for this project.
-However, the global COVID-19 pandemic has caused hiring to be slower than usual.
-With the available resources on the current team, the roadmap above is what we are committed to getting scheduled and done in the foreseeable future.
-Stay tuned for schedule and/or investment updates as soon as we are able to actively expand resourcing for our team.